zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 ## Publications:

+- **19 Mar.
+2026**, Our paper "In-Depth Exploration of Differentially Private Quantization for Privacy-Preserving and Communication-Efficient Federated Learning" was accepted by the [DSN' 26](https://dsn2026.github.io/), *The 56th Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN 2026)*, Charlotte, USA, June 22-25, 2026.

 - **8 Nov.
 2025**, Our paper "MoToRec: Sparse-Regularized Multimodal Tokenization for Cold-Start Recommender Systems" was accepted by the [AAAI' 26](https://aaai.org/conference/aaai/aaai-26/), *The 40th Annual AAAI Conference on Artificial Intelligence (AAAI 2026)*, January 20 – January 27, 2026, Singapore.

 - **6 Sep.
 2025**, We will present our paper "Compression Error Sensitivity Analysis for Different Experts in MoE Model Inference" at the workshop of [SC' 25](https://sc25.supercomputing.org/), *The International Conference for High Performance Computing, Networking, Storage, and Analysis (SC 2025)*, NOV 16–21, 2025, St. louis, MO, USA.